ministryofjustice/moj-frontend/docs/ethics/principles.md

 title: Ethical principles
 ---

-Our ethical design principles are a set of ideals to guide how MoJ services are designed and built over time.
+These ethical design principles are a set of ideals to guide how MoJ services are designed and built over time.

-Although it may not be possible to apply all of our principles, use them as inspiration to improve how you work.
+Although it may not be possible to apply all of these principles, you can use them as inspiration to improve how you work.

 ## Minimise harm
 How might we minimise harm and maximise wellbeing (both physically and mentally)?